jackc/command_model/README.md

       puts "Errors:"
       puts response.errors.full_messages
     end

+## Mixing in Domain Logic

+In a pure OO world the domain logic for actually executing a command may belong in another class.
+However, it is possible to mix in that logic directly into the command object.
+This can easily be done by overriding the execute method.
+The execute method is called by the call method if all validations succeed.
+The following is a reimplementation of the previous example with internal domain logic.

+    class WithdrawCommand < CommandModel::Model
+      parameter :amount,
+        typecast: :integer,
+        presence: true,
+        numericality: { greater_than: 0, less_than_or_equal_to: 500 }
+      parameter :account_id, presence: true

+      def execute
+        account = Account.find_by_id account_id
+        unless account
+          errors.add :account_id, "not found"
+          return
+        end

+        if account.balance >= amount
+          account.balance -= amount
+        else
+          errors.add :amount, "is more than account balance" end
+      end
+    end

 ## Other uses

 This could be used to wrap database generated errors into normal Rails